|

 areas which share common interest or face similar development

 programs, prospects or problems.
+For

 a more effective air quality management, a system of planning